barizicommunications/interview-test/README.md

 - Allow the number of posts returned to be changed by passing a query parameter to the endpoint.

 ## The Deliverable
-- Create a pull request with your changes.
+- Create a pull request with your changes and inform the HR on completion.